Information Needed for Cost of Goods Sold

 What is Cost of Goods Sold?

 Cost of goods sold is an amount reflecting the costs associated with the goods sold by a company.
-Cost of goods sold includes cost of purchases during the year and materials, labor, and parts needed to produce these goods.
+Cost of goods sold includes the cost of purchases during the year and materials, labor, and parts needed to produce these goods.
 The typical calculation for cost of goods sold is (a) inventory of goods available for sale at the beginning of the year, plus goods purchased or produced for sale during the year, minus inventory of goods available for sale at the end of the year.

 Cost of goods sold is an important calculation because it is an allowable deduction for a business.
-If you don't include cost of goods sold, your business income will be higher than necessary.
+If you don't include the cost of goods sold, your business income will be higher than necessary.

-In order for you or your tax preparer to calculate cost of goods sold, you will need the following information:
+In order for you or your tax preparer to calculate the cost of goods sold, you will need the following information: